rafaspada/DIGITAL-CLOCK/README.md

 # DIGITAL-CLOCK
-Digital Clock made with HTML, CSS.
+Digital Clock made with HTML, CSS and JavaScript.